nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 ## Working With JSON Schema

-GCN Notices are distributed in JSON format, this guide describes how to handle JSON schema.
+GCN Notices are distributed in JSON format.
+This guide describes how to programmatically read JSON schema.

 ## Parsing JSON Notices